 Podcasts with the Provost - Academic Senate Chair, Jessica Pandya

 For this month's episode of 'Podcast with the Provost,' we meet with the Academic Senate Chair, Jessica Pandya.
 We discuss her goals and vision as Chair of CSULB's Academic Senate, as well as her research regarding data usage on educational apps for teachers.
 Also on Spotify.
 Join the conversation.

 As we alternate the modality of our courses, stay up-to-date on any and all changes regarding our Academic Continuity plan.
 Our website is being constantly updated and contains all the pertinent resources for faculty with alternative forms of instruction.

 At CSULB, we believe that everyone counts.
 See how you can get involved in making sure our population is accurately represented.
 Visit our census website to see how our campus is involved in the census process.

 Academic Affairs News

 Grants and Gifts

-The next Provost’s Message will be published on Wednesday, February 19th.
-Items for the upcoming message should be submitted by Friday, February 14th, to email@example.com.
+The next Provost’s Message will be published on Wednesday, April 15th.
+Items for the upcoming message should be submitted by Friday, April 10th, to email@example.com.
 All submissions must include a hyperlink with a title.